shahsyedusa/website/README.md

   - this will run the elixir mix task to compile, then run the Phoenix LiveView web app on the configured endpoint

 ## Todo
+* Update styling sheets to use Bootstrap 5.2
-* Add blogging system using Nimble Publisher
+* Add more comprehensive unit tests
 * Add section for music production/hobbies
 * Add reddit social link
-* Update styling sheets to use Bootstrap 5.2
+* ~~Add blogging system using Nimble Publisher~~
 * ~~Add CI/CD pipeline with GHAW + Fly.io~~
 * ~~Add trivial unit tests~~
 * ~~Add robots.txt~~